Taking control of your health and wellness.

 Vitamin D – vitamin D is often referred to as the ‘sunshine vitamin’ because we make it in our bodies from the action of sunlight on our skin.
 There are also some food sources of vitamin D – such as fish, egg and mushrooms which have been grown in the sun, but these sources are not usually sufficient for anyone who lives in northern climes, or for people who rarely get out into the sun.
 Most people in the UK will need to take a vitamin D supplement in the winter to maintain healthy levels of vitamin D.

-Essential Fatty Acids – many people’s omega 6 is too high as a result of consuming too much fat and processed food and not enough oily fish which is rich in omega 3.
-Cutting meat and fish from the diet may result in low omega 3 as there aren’t many sources found in vegetables.
+Essential Fatty Acids – many people’s omega 6 is too high potentially as a result of consuming too much fat and processed food and not enough oily fish which is rich in omega 3.
+Cutting fish from the diet may result in low omega 3 as there aren’t many sources found in vegetables.
 Plant-based sources include flaxseed, nuts and seeds.

 Whatever type of diet you are on, it is possible to live healthily provided you identify where the shortfalls are and are prepared to compensate through supplements and lifestyle changes.